Helping churches and chapels in Northern Ireland

 Promoting maintenance - Ulster Historic Churches Trust Maintenance PIlot

 From 2017 onwards we have been working in partnership with the Ulster Historic Churches Trust and the Pilgrim Trust on a Maintenance Pilot.
 The pilot has explored the use of drones for high level inspections.
 It also helps with planning and delivery of works and each building taking part is supported by small maintenance grants.
 So far the pilot has assisted 16 churches.
-Now in its third year, thanks to funding from the Pilgrim Trust, the Ulster Historic Churches Trust will work with a further 8 churches.
+Now in its third year, thanks to funding from the Pilgrim Trust, the Ulster Historic Churches Trust is working with the following churches:

 Building capacity for places of worship in Northern Ireland